 Legally, there must be a properly fitting, US Coast Guard-approved life jacket on board for every single person on a recreational vessel.
 This applies to large off-shore cruises as much as it does to your speed boat, kayak, or paddleboard.
 While legally speaking, you don't have to wear your life jacket to be in compliance with the law, you'll want to.
-According to the US Coast Guard and the American Boating Association, over 80% of drownings occur when the victim is not wearing his or her life jacket.
+According to the US Coast Guard and the American Boating Association, over 80% of drownings occur when the victim is not wearing their life jacket.
 Even more disturbing, over 50% of drownings occur close to shore when life jackets are stowed on board but not worn.
-Skydivers wear their parachutes, football players wear their helmets, and you put your seatbelt on when you get in a car - why would you not wear your life jacket on a boat?
+Skydivers wear their parachutes, football players wear their helmets, and you put your seatbelt on when you get in a car — why would you not wear your life jacket on a boat?

 Each state has its own set of laws and regulations governing children wearing life jackets.
 In general, anyone under 13 must wear a USCG-approved life jacket while the vessel is underway.
 This age changes from state to state.
 Check your local regulations before you go to make sure you're in compliance and have a fun — and safe — time!

 So you know you need a life jacket, but what kind is right for you?
 The US Coast Guard outlines five types based on their best usage.Type 1: Known as an Off-Shore Life Jacket, these provide the most buoyancy.
 They are designed for all types of waters, including rough waters and remote waters where rescue may be delayed.
 They will also turn an unconscious wearer face-up in the water.
 These are best for large ships and boats venturing far from shore.